How to TRANSITION and CLOSE (Step 5) your Project for Success After the Project

 When the project is done, usually that is just the beginning for the life of what you have created.

-TRANSITION involves ensuring that what the project creates continues in a way that ensures its long-term success, and that it becomes integrated successfully into the existing habits and routines within the organization and within the personal daily and weekly steps of people who have to ensure the vision of what it achieves continues.
+TRANSITION and CLOSE involves taking the appropriate steps so that what the project creates continues in a way that ensures its long-term success, and that it becomes integrated successfully into the existing habits and routines within the organization and within the personal daily and weekly steps of people who have to ensure the vision of what it achieves continues.

-TRANSITION activities ensure the on-going success of what you and the project team have worked so hard to create.
+TRANSITION and CLOSE activities ensure the on-going success of what you and the project team have worked so hard to create.

 Action Steps / Apply This Knowledge